Minden, New York

 Minden is a town in Montgomery County, New York, United States.
 The population was 4,166 at the 2020 census.
 The town is located at the western edge of the county and south of the Mohawk River, which forms its northern border.
 It possessed a post office from 1802 to 1903.
+It is also believed to be the namesake of the town of Minden, Louisiana.

 History

 The area was first settled by Europeans around 1748.
 It was probably named after Minden in Germany.
 Among the early European settlers in the 18th century were Palatine Germans; these Protestants had come to New York as refugees from religious warfare.
 Their passage was paid by Queen Anne's government in exchange for their work at camps along the Hudson River, producing naval stores for England.

 During the American Revolution, rebel colonists constructed a small fort in 1778 at Fort Plain village.
 In 1780, the village was attacked by Tories and allied natives.
 They burned and sacked the community, but were not able to overcome the defenders at the fort.

 Following the war, the town of Minden was formed in 1798 from the town of Canajoharie.
 It was part of a rural area that was important for agriculture and dairy farming.

 In 1985, a former farm in Minden was found to be the site of a cocaine processing lab set up at a former dairy farm by the Cali cartel based in Colombia.
 The drug lab was shut down following a state police and federal investigation of an explosion at the site, and the U.S. Marshals Service took control of the property.